 NEXUS PRAYER: STEP ONE – GOD

 - READY?
-(Ready to give God your full, undivided attention in this step of Nexus Prayer.)
+(Give God your full, undivided attention in this step of Nexus Prayer.)

 - SET: Set your prayer timer³ for five minutes, or the appropriate interval (5, 10, 15, 20 m)